 Queenstown is a blast and it’s a great way to end a road trip through New Zealand.

-Where to Stay: We stayed at Absoloot Value Accommodation Hostel.
+Where to Stay: We stayed at Absoloot Value Accommodation Hostel on our first visit to Queenstown.
 The four of us had a 4 bunk room with a private bathroom.
 We really liked this place and if you are on a budget, this is a great place to consider.
-For more options, check Booking.com.
+For more options, take a look at our article Best Things to Do in Queenstown.

 Day 22: Fly Home